dockersamples/docker-cerebras-workshop/docs/prerequisites.md

 ```

 !!! tip "Why we choose these models"
+    These models implement a tiered intelligence architecture designed for optimal performance and resource efficiency.

     Jan-Nano is specifically designed and optimized to work seamlessly with Model Context Protocol (MCP) servers, enabling efficient   integration with various research tools and data sources JanJan.
 This is perfect for a coordinator that needs to route requests to different agents and tools.
 Routing & Orchestration Focus: The model excels at routing tasks, with MCP-agent providing router implementations including EmbeddingRouter for classification and Intent Classifier patterns that identify the most relevant categories for routing

 ## API Requirements